risc0/risc0/website/api/blockchain-integration/bonsai-on-eth.md

 <!-- TODO(#1423) Replace this note with a dedicated page for verifier contract information -->

-The [Bonsai SDK] provides support for sending requests to the Bonsai proving service.
-You may also want to check out our [Bonsai Quick Start](../bonsai/quickstart.md) page.

 > The `RiscZeroGroth16Verifier` contract is deployed to Sepolia at [`0x83C2e9CD64B2A16D3908E94C7654f3864212E2F8`][etherscan-0x83C2e9CD64B2A16D3908E94C7654f3864212E2F8].
 > You can choose to use this contract, or deploy your own.